bethmrobertson/bethmrobertson.github.io/index.md

 In this case study from Data Analytics Accelerator, I was prompted to analyze the State of Massachusetts education data.
 The main questions were:
 - What schools are struggling the most?
 - How does class size affect college admission?
 - What are the top math schools in the state?

+Here's the [link]([url](https://www.linkedin.com/posts/bethmrobertson_analysis-of-massachusetts-public-school-data-activity-7129998073363120128-E1Wk?utm_source=share&utm_medium=member_desktop)) to my LinkedIn video post about this project.

 ---